 - Zest from 1/2 orange about 1 teaspoon

 - 1/4 cup buttermilk

 - 1 cup cranberries fresh or frozen

-In a small bowl, whisk together flour, baking soda, and salt.
-Stir half of the flour mixture into your wet ingredients, followed by the milk and then the rest of the flour.
+In a small bowl, whisk together flour, baking powder, and salt.
+Stir half of the flour mixture into your wet ingredients, followed by the buttermilk and then the rest of the flour.
 Mix until just combined and fold in the cranberries.

 *Your bake time may vary depending on pan type, oven calibration, and fresh vs. frozen berries.
 Don't be alarmed if your cake seems to be taking longer than expected.
 Bake until your cake tester/tooth pick comes out with just a few crumbs, and you'll be golden.